padamson/padamson.github.io/_posts/2017-04-22-rwml-R-chapter-6-nyc-taxi-eda.markdown

 remove(fareData, tripData)
 {% endhighlight %}

-### Exploring the data
+## Exploring the data

-In [the complete code-through](chap6), plots of categorical and numerical features of the data are made using
+In [the complete code-through][chap6], plots of categorical and numerical features of the data are made using
-`ggplot2`, including a visualization of the pickup locations in latitude and longitude space.
+`ggplot2`, including a visualization of the pickup locations in latitude and longitude space which is shown below.
 With slightly less than 50,000 data points, we can clearly see the street layout of downtown Manhatten.
 Many of the trips originate in the other boroughs of New York, too.

 ![The latitude/longitude of pickup locations.
 Note that the x-axis is flipped, compared to a regular map.